 - Fully-digital CDB spectrometer with a software coincidence unit is assembled at Bowling Green State University.
 Special attention is paid to determination of the energy resolution of the apparatus (≈ 1.2 keV) and subtraction of the background contribution in the region close to the annihilation peak (511 keV).
 A computer program TLIST Processor is developed that subtracts the background on a two-dimensional energy spectrum and exports CDB spectrum.
-Another program - SW Calculator - was developed as a part of current research in order to perform deconvolution of the CDB spectrum into different contributions (e+ annihilation on conduction and inner shell electrons, para-Ps annihilation in pores and so on).
-Additionally SW Calculator evaluates S- and W-parameters of the CDB spectra and allows calculation of the Fermi energy and binding energies of core electrons. - Experimental spectra of pure and well annealed Al, Fe, Cu and Zn samples are measured and processed with a help of the developed software.
-The obtained values of the Fermi energies and binding energies of core electrons are in a good agreement with the reference values for the investigated metals.
-This result validates the correct operation of the CDB setup. - Tuning of electronic circuits and optimization of geometry of the detection unit of the conventional analog PAL spectrometer is carried out.
+Another program SW Calculator was developed as a part of current research in order to perform deconvolution of the CDB spectrum into different contributions (e+ annihilation on conduction and inner shell electrons, para-Ps annihilation in pores and so on).
+Additionally SW Calculator evaluates S- and W-parameters of the CDB spectra and allows calculation of the Fermi energy and binding energies of core electrons. - Tuning of electronic circuits and optimization of geometry of the detection unit of the conventional analog PAL spectrometer is carried out.
 The regular spectrometer maintenance was performed every year.
 Maintenance included following procedures: time calibration, measurement of the amplitude spectra and adjustment of the CFDD thresholds, determination of the source correction and time resolution function. - Three e+ sources were produced from aqueous solution of NaCl.
 A convenient technology that allows sealing the NaCl activity in between of thin Kapton foils that utilizes double-sided adhesive Kapton tape was suggested and implemented.
-All the e+ sources were used in experiments during current research.

-- New computer software RooPositron that allows processing the LT-spectra is developed.
+All the e+ sources were used in experiments during current research. - New computer software RooPositron that allows processing the LT-spectra is developed.
 Program can account on a type of the studied materials (metals, powders, liquids) and positron reactions therein.
 The main advantage of the program is incorporation of the different physical fitting models that describe e+ behavior in the studied media.
-Namely, multi-exponential deconvolution, standard trapping model, diffusion trapping models, Ps formation and thermalization in nanopowders, quasi-free Ps formation and kinetics of the intratrack chemical reactions in liquids (Ps oxidation, ortho-para conversion), Ps bubble formation.
+Namely, multiexponential deconvolution, standard trapping model, diffusion trapping models, Ps formation and thermalization in nanopowders, quasi-free Ps formation and kinetics of the intratrack chemical reactions in liquids (Ps oxidation, ortho-para conversion), Ps bubble formation.
 Additionally RooPositron supports integration of the custom fitting models.
-Program is distributed on the open-source basis which allows easy collaboration. - LT spectra acquired at different recording time intervals and CDB spectra of $Al_2O_3$ 0.05, 0.3,1 and 3 $\mu m$ nanopowders were measured and interpreted by means of the RooPositron software.
-It was shown that consistent interpretation of the data is possible when thermalization process of the "hot" Ps atom in the intercrystalline space in nanopowders is taken into account.
-Kinetics of the Ps thermalization is essentially non-exponential, but the developed software is able to proceed with this. - More detailed model of the Ps formation in liquids is suggested.
-Important novelty is taking into account the intermediate/transient Ps state the quasifree positronium and its further transformation into the bubble state.
+Program is distributed on the open-source basis which allows easy collaboration.

+Important novelty is taking into account the intermediate/transient Ps state - the quasifree positronium and its further transformation into the bubble state.
 It allowed us to explain reasonably the nature of deviation of $I_1/I_3$ ratio from the value of 1/3 in the conventional three-exponential decomposition of the spectra.
-It also explains the "juvenile broadening" effect observable in ACAR experiments. - The application of the developed software made it possible to visualize the thermalization process of the "hot" Ps atom in the intercrystalline space in Al2O3 nanopowders.
+It also explains the "juvenile broadening" effect observable in ACAR experiments.

+• The application of the developed software made it possible to visualize the thermalization process of the "hot" Ps atom in the intercrystalline space in $Al_2O_3$ nanopowders.
 The rate constants of the Ps oxidation and the ortho-para conversion in liquids with various concentrations of dissolved $O_2$ were obtained.
 It is impossible to distinguish these contributions using conventional three-exponential deconvolution.